How to set SMART goals

 Setting Unrealistic Goals

 Be realistic about what you can achieve.
-Setting unattainable goals can lead to frustration and disappointment.
-Consider your current capabilities and resources.
+Analyze your current capabilities and resources.

 Ignoring the Time Frame